MarcRez33/auto-docker-ufw/discourse/README.md

 It also allows port 22 from any IP to make sure you don’t get locked out.
 After all works, secure port 22 again.

+Best to run when Discourse is running, it will manually add docker forward rules anyway but those only work if Discourse is your only docker app.
+If Discourse is running the script always fetches the correct internal IP for the docker app (eg. 172.17.0.2 for the first app).

 ```
 cd
 rm ufwDiscourse.sh